smajda/posthaste/readme.txt

 3. Choose which fields to show.
 In Settings -> Writing (2.7 only).

 == Changelog ==

+= 1.3 =
+* You can now choose where you want the form to appear in Settings > Writing > Posthaste Settings.
+You can display the form on your Front Page (default), Front Page and all archive pages, all pages or only on the archive pages for a specific category.
+* The category dropdown now selects your default category by default instead of showing "Category..." (which, if left alone, posted to your default category anyway).

 = 1.2.1 =
 * Fixed gravatars